7k2mpa/FileMaintenace/README.md

 ### Wrapper.ps1

-Execute .ps1 script with every line command in the command file like batch.
+Execute .ps1 script with every line command in the command file in order.

+### LoopWrapper.ps1

+Execute .ps1 script at fixed intervals untill the script is ended in normal return code.

 ## Documents